AttacktheSOC/Azure-SecOps/Sentinel/LogSources/PaloAltoNetworks/CEF-Log-Formats.md

       ```
       <img width="649" height="558" alt="image" src="https://github.com/user-attachments/assets/4e3f8dd9-bf8c-435b-b51c-633218568c7d" />

+7. The Custom Log Format tab supports escaping any characters defined in the CEF as special characters.
+For instance, to use a backslash to escape the backslash and equal characters, select the Escaping check box, specify **\=** as the Escaped Characters and **\** as the Escape Character.
+THis comes in handy for log categories such URL where the URI parameters aren't parsed correctly without escaping '='.

-7. Click OK twice to save your entries, then click Commit
+8. Click OK twice to save your entries, then click Commit